ShopRite® Pharmacy Notice of Privacy Practices

 How We May Use and Disclose PHI

 For treatment.
-For example, information obtained by the pharmacist will be used to dispense prescription medications to you.
+For example, information obtained by your ShopRite® Pharmacy will be used to dispense prescription medications to you.
 We will include information in your record about the medications and services you received.
+We may also share your PHI with other parties (such as pharmacies, doctors, hospitals or other health care providers) to help them provide care to you or coordinate your care.

 For payment.
-For example, we will contact your insurer, pharmacy benefit manager or workers compensation benefit manager to learn if it will pay for your prescription and what your copayment is.
+For example, we will contact your insurer, Pharmacy benefit manager or workers’ compensation benefit manager to learn if it will pay for your prescription and what your copayment is.
 We will bill you or a third-party payor for the cost of medications dispensed to you.
 The information we send on or with the bill may include wording that identifies you and your prescriptions.
+We may also share your PHI with other health care providers or health plans who may need it for their payment purposes.

 To business associates: Some services are provided by us through contracts with business associates.
 We may disclose PHI about you to our business associates so they can perform their assigned job.
 To protect your PHI, we require our business associates to sign legally binding agreements to safeguard it.